villekf/OMEGA-doc/docs/source/corrections.rst

 ------------------------

 This is PET and SPECT only feature and enabled with ``options.normalization_correction``.
 There are two options, either you can input precomputed normalization correction sinogram/projections or then you can use a specific normalization measurement and compute the normalization coefficients with OMEGA (PET only!).

+If you use normalization data NOT computed by OMEGA, you need to set ``options.use_user_normalization`` to true.
+To insert the normalization coefficient data, either input the data into ``options.normalization`` or select it when running the code and getting the prompt for the data.
+The normalization data has to be either nrm-file (Inveon normalization) or mat-file (has to be the only variable, or at least the first variable).
+Normalization data computed with OMEGA are saved to the mat-files folder and loaded automatically if the same measurement dimensions and scanner are used.

-For the latter, set ``options.compute_normalization`` to true and select the desired normalization components with ``options.normalization_options``.
+For computing the normalization coefficients with OMEGA, set ``options.compute_normalization`` to true and select the desired normalization components with ``options.normalization_options``.
 Normalization correction components to include (1 means that the component is included, 0 that it is not included).
 First: Axial geometric correction, Second: Detector efficiency correction, Third: Block profile correction, Fourth: Transaxial geometric correction (NOT recommended when using normalization data that does not encompass the entire FOV).
 E.g. [1 1 0 0] computes normalization correction for axial geometric effects and detector efficiency.
 If a cylinder was used for the normalization measurements that is smaller than the FOV, you can input its radius with ``options.normalization_phantom_radius``.
 This is used for automatic attenuation correction.
 If you input the radius, you also need to input the attenuation coefficient of the material with ``options.normalization_attenuation``.
 You can also use automatic scatter correction with ``options.normalization_scatter_correction``.
 Note that Python does not (yet) support computing of the normalization coefficients.

-If you use normalization data NOT computed by OMEGA, you need to set ``options.use_user_normalization`` to true.
-To insert the normalization coefficient data, either input the data into ``options.normalization`` or select it when running the code and getting the prompt for the data.
-The normalization data has to be either nrm-file (Inveon normalization) or mat-file (has to be the only variable, or at least the first variable).
-Normalization data computed with OMEGA are saved to the mat-files folder and loaded automatically if the same measurement dimensions and scanner are used.

 For details on the component-based normalization, see for example https://doi.org/10.1088/0031-9155/43/1/012